Chart Color Schemes

 Tatiara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Tatiara, as evaluated at the latest Census, comprised 96.1% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+The latest Census evaluated dwelling structures in Tatiara as 96.1% houses and 4.0% other dwellings.
 Non-Metro SA had 87.6% houses and 12.5% other dwellings.
-Home ownership in Tatiara was 40.5%, with mortgaged dwellings at 35.6% and rented at 23.9%.
+Home ownership in Tatiara was 40.5%, similar to Non-Metro SA.
+Mortgaged dwellings were 35.6% and rented dwellings were 23.9%.
 The median monthly mortgage repayment was $867, below Non-Metro SA's average of $1,083.
-Median weekly rent was $200, compared to Non-Metro SA's $205.
-Nationally, Tatiara's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.
+Median weekly rent in Tatiara was $200, compared to Non-Metro SA's $205.
+Nationally, Tatiara's mortgage repayments were significantly lower at $867 versus Australia's average of $1,863.
+Rents in Tatiara were substantially below the national figure of $375.

 Frequently Asked Questions - Housing